jeekkd/dgis/README.md

 flexibility to be prompted for desktop environment or window manager (or none at all if you choose), display manager, along with locale, time zone, usernames, passwords, hostname and other user specific selections.

-The intended use is that first your partitioning is done as you wish, you run the script and it handles everything up the point of configuring the fstab or any additional options your grub configuration may require.
+The intended use is that first your partitioning is done as you wish, you run the script and it handles everything up the point of configuring the fstab.
 View the top of `dgis-launch.sh` if things are not clear.

 Supported Desktop Environments and Window Managers
 ===